Mira Costa High School: School information

-Controversy

-On June 11, 2020, hundreds of Mira Costa students and parents attended a march from Hermosa Beach to Manhattan Beach to celebrate their graduation in violation of CDC social distancing guidelines.
-Their actions attracted widespread negative attention from media and concerned citizens for putting others at risk during the 2020 COVID-19 pandemic.

 Extracurricular activities and programs

 Choir program

 The Mira Costa Choir Program consists of three curricular choirs, Vocal Ensemble, Choral Union (an upper voice choir), and MC voices, which meet during the school day year-round, and two small ensembles, Coterie and Mira Costa Muscle, which meet after school.

 In the summer of 2010 Vocal Ensemble sang in the International Festival of the Aegean in Syros, Greece.
-They performed as part of the opera chorus in Carmen and were the closing choir in the Sunset Concert at St. Nicholas Cathedral on Sunday 18 July 2010.
+They performed as part of the opera chorus in Carmen and were the closing choir in the Sunset Concert at St. Nicholas Cathedral on Sunday, 18 July 2010.

 In the Spring of 2011, all four Mira Costa Choirs performed in Carnegie Hall as part of Carnegie Hall's WorldStrides National Choral Festival.
-The Vocal Ensembled had the honor of performing as the featured solo choir.
+The Vocal Ensemble had the honor of performing as the featured solo choir.

 Mira Costa Bands

+The Mira Costa Bands is one of the largest student groups on campus.
+It is directed by Joel Carlson and consists of 3 concert ensembles—the Wind Symphony, Wind Ensemble, and Symphonic Band---, 2 Jazz Bands—Jazz 1 and Jazz 2--, the Marching Band, Winterguard, and Indoor Drumline.

 In May 2016, the Mira Costa Bands traveled to Carnegie Hall in New York as part of a series outlining the best band programs in the country.
 The band had previously performed at Carnegie Hall in 2011.
-In 2014 the band received the Grammy Foundation Signature Schools 2014 Gold Award, which includes a grant of $5000.
+In 2024, the Jazz bands won the National Jazz Festival in Philadelphia.
+Additionally, in 2022 the Wind Symphony won first place at the Presidents Cup concert band festival and the combined Symphonic and Wind Ensemble group, performing as the Symphony Band, placed 2nd.
+In 2014, the band received the Grammy Foundation Signature Schools 2014 Gold Award, which includes a grant of $5000.